RockefellerArchiveCenter/project_electron_transfer/tests/qa-tests-transfer.md

-	Scenario: bag size and filename validate successfully Given a bag does not contain special characters in the filename And the size is less than 500 gigabytes
+	Scenario: bag size and filename validate successfully Given a bag does not contain special characters in the filename And the size is less than maximum size
 		When the validation script is run.
 		Then log bag info in database
 			And success notifications are delivered to system